Skip to content

 Inspection and Cost Impact

+The callouts you choose directly change machining cycle time and inspection cost for your part.
 GD&T can reduce cost when it replaces overly tight ± tolerances with a single position or profile that allows a larger zone.
-It can increase cost when it requires CMM inspection, multiple datums, or very tight form/orientation.
-Position at MMC often allows fixed-size functional gages (fast); flatness and perpendicularity on large surfaces typically need CMM or surface plate.
+It can increase cost when it requires datum-referenced CMM inspection, full-surface/profile verification, multiple datums, or very tight form/orientation controls.
+Position at MMC often allows fixed-size functional gages in production, even when first article inspection still uses CMM.
+Flatness on large faces may be checked on a surface plate with an indicator or on a CMM; perpendicularity often uses a square or CMM depending on tolerance and feature size.
 Call out inspection method in drawing notes when it matters for first-article or lot release.

 Design tip